 Short Stories and Flash Fiction

 I was one of fourteen writers involved in Writing Edward King: Cityscapes of Portsmouth, a literature project inspired by the Portsmouth paintings of artist Edward King (1862-1951) who resided at St James' Hospital, Milton (formerly Portsmouth Borough Asylum) for 25 years until his death.
+My contribution was a short story, The Ruins of St Thomas' Street, named after King's painting of the same name.
 Various events ran between mid-May and early June 2017, including performances at The New Theatre Royal and Portsmouth Museum, free creative writing workshops for adults and children, and pop-up readings.
-You can find my story, The Ruins of St Thomas' Street, on the website.

 Early December 2016 saw the publication of 'Octomorphosis', a little book of unrealist stories generated by a workshop I co-ran for Portsmouth Writers' Hub, and inspired by the paintings of Jon Everitt.
 The book includes my short story Comfort, as well as a few of my creative writing tips.